French-English bilingual schools in Australia [fr]

 The "Petits Princes" association is a non-profit association with the purpose of providing primary children with the opportunity to learn French for a moderate cost.

-Courses are held on saturday mornings at Somerville House, Middle School, South Brisaben from 9h30 to 11h30.
+Courses are held on Saturday mornings at Somerville House, Middle School, South Brisbane from 9.30 to 11.30.

 There are 3 classes and two playgroups.
-Cost for 2015 is $50 membership fee per family and $160 enrolment fee per child per trimester.
+Cost for 2015 was a $50 membership fee per family and $160 enrolment fee per child per trimester.

 For more information, please contact:

 School location: Brisbane Grammar School, Gregory Terrace, Brisbane